fhalab/LevSeq/README.md

 #### Installing LevSeq

-We recommend using a conda environment for installation:
+We recommend using command line interface(Terminal) and a conda environment for installation:

 ```
 conda create --name levseq python=3.10